EdwardLu2018/LiveThesaurus/README.md

 If the modules are not installed and you get an error, try pip[your python version], for example, pip3.6

-After doing this, please run the __init__.py file to run LiveThesaurus
+After doing this, please run the __init__.py file to run LiveThesaurus.

 ## Shortcuts and commands: